 This animation shows the fast evolution of SAO 244567.
 The animation starts 10,300 BC, with the star having a radius 152 times the size of the Sun and a surface temperature of about 3500 degrees Celsius (63,000 degrees Fahrenheit), giving it its orange color.
 At this point of its life the star had already lost half of its initial mass.

-After 10,000 years the star slowly shrinks to only 40 times the size of the Sun; at the same time its temperature rises to 6800 degree Celsius, causing its color to change to white-yellow.
+After 10,000 years the star slowly shrinks to only 40 times the size of the Sun; at the same time, its temperature rises to 6800 degrees Celsius (12,300 degrees Fahrenheit), causing its color to change to white-yellow.
 As the star heats up to about 20,000 degrees Celsius (36,000 degrees Fahrenheit)) Helium fusion inside the star suddenly gets re-ignited — the late thermal pulse.

 After the flash the star heats quickly and becomes a blue-white star with a temperature of 21,000 degrees Celsius (38,000 degrees Fahrenheit), only 4 times larger than the Sun.
 SAO 244567 shrinks further till it is only a third the size of the Sun and has a temperature of 60,000 degrees Celsius (108,000 degrees Fahrenheit); this status was reached in the year 2002.
 Now new observations show that the star is still blue and hot — with about 50,000 degrees Celsius (90,000 degrees Fahrenheit) — but started to expand again: its size is about two third of our Sun.